Indoor air quality: Particulates

+Generated from building materials, furnishing and consumer products

 Volatile organic compounds

-Volatile organic compounds (VOCs) are emitted as gases from certain solids or liquids.
-VOCs include a variety of chemicals, some of which may have short- and long-term adverse health effects.
-Concentrations of many VOCs are consistently higher indoors (up to ten times higher) than outdoors.
-VOCs are emitted by a wide array of products numbering in the thousands.
-Examples include: paints and lacquers, paint strippers, cleaning supplies, pesticides, building materials and furnishings, office equipment such as copiers and printers, correction fluids and carbonless copy paper, graphics and craft materials including glues and adhesives, permanent markers, and photographic solutions.
+Volatile organic compounds (VOCs) include a variety of chemicals, some of which may have short- and long-term adverse health effects.
+There are numerous sources of VOCs indoors, which means that their concentrations are consistently higher indoors (up to ten times higher) than outdoors.
+Some VOCs are emitted directly indoors, and some are formed through the subsequent chemical reactions that can occur in the gas-phase, or on surfaces.
+VOCs presenting health hazards include benzene, formaldehyde, tetrachloroethylene and trichloroethylene.

+VOCs are emitted by thousands of indoor products.
+Examples include: paints, varnishes, waxes and lacquers, paint strippers, cleaning and personal care products, pesticides, building materials and furnishings, office equipment such as copiers and printers, correction fluids and carbonless copy paper, graphics and craft materials including glues and adhesives, permanent markers, and photographic solutions.
+Chlorinated drinking water releases chloroform when hot water is used in the home.
+Benzene is emitted from fuel stored in attached garages.